Principal

 Corps de Ballet

-Paloma is originally from Asunción, Paraguay, where she began her ballet training at a young age with Patricia Manavella.
-She also trained with Miguel Bonnin, and in 2021 at the Real Conservatorio Profesional de Danza Mariemma in Madrid, Spain.
+Originally from Asunción, Paraguay, Paloma began her ballet training at a very young age at Patricia Manavella Ballet Studio, under the guidance of Patricia Manavella.
+She also trained with Miguel Bonnin and, in 2021, completed her final year at the RCPD Mariemma (Real Conservatorio Profesional de Danza Mariemma) in Madrid, Spain.

-She has performed as a guest artist with Ballet Clásico y Moderno Municipal de Asunción, with featured roles such as Juliet in Romeo & Juliet, Kitri in Don Quixote, and Odette and Odile in Swan Lake.
-She has also performed in productions of Le Corsaire, La Fille mal Gardee, La Bayadere, The Nutcracker, Na Floresta by Nacho Duato and many others.
+As a guest artist with Ballet Clásico y Moderno Municipal de Asunción, she performed Juliet in Romeo & Juliet.
+She has also appeared in prestigious galas throughout Latin America, dancing leading roles such as Kitri in Don Quixote, Odette/Odile and corps de ballet in Swan Lake, as well as roles in Le Corsaire, La Fille mal gardée by Ashton, La Bayadère, The Nutcracker, Na Floresta by Nacho Duato, among many others.